genesistoxical/crystal-folders/README.md

 𝟰. **Customize all:**
    Finally, press the `Customize` button, which, likewise, indicates the total number of folders whose icons will be changed.
 Once this is done, a small waiting window will be displayed and then a notification on your desktop confirming that it has completed successfully.

-If the number of folders exceeds 600, a message will appear asking if you want to continue, however, the default recommended button is `No` in case you prefer to decrease it.
+If the folders number exceeds 600, a message will appear asking if you want to continue, however, the default recommended button is `No` in case you prefer to decrease it.

 ☑️ That’s it, it’s that easy!
 Now all that’s left to do is look at your customized folders; if you don’t see any changes, just refresh the window and/or desktop.

-Remember, is not necessary to close the application to clear the list or options you have chosen, just click on **⟳**.
+Remember, to clear the list or chosen options just click on **⟳**.

 <br/>

 ### Restore folders:

-𝟭. You will have to follow the first steps again; checking the boxes or dragging and dropping them to the list.
-The difference is: instead of choosing a new icon, you will have to click on the `Restore` button and as you can see, a little arrow will appear in what would be the preview, to indicate this action.
+𝟭. You'll need to follow the first steps again; checking the boxes or dragging and dropping them to the list.
+Only now instead of choosing a new icon, you'll have to click on `Restore` button and as you can see, a little arrow will appear in what would be the preview to indicate this action.

-𝟮. You will notice the switch below has changed to `Restore subfolders`, turn that on if you’ve customized them before.
+𝟮. The switch below has changed to `Restore subfolders`, turn that on if you’ve customized them before.

 𝟯. Finally, click on the second `Restore` button.
 The small waiting window will appear again, then the notification on the desktop that it has been completed and that’s it, your folders are back to normal.